huggingface/optimum/docs/README.md

 make doc BUILD_DIR=habana-doc-build
 ```

-The final step is to include the subpackage in the GitHub Actions, e.g. add/edit
+The final step is to include the subpackage in the GitHub Actions of the
-these steps to `build_pr_documentation.yml` and `build_main_documentation.yml`:
+`optimum` repo, e.g. add/edit these steps to `build_pr_documentation.yml` and
+`build_main_documentation.yml`:

 ```
 # Add this